 From appetizers to desserts, these recipes are distinctly Brook Hill—full of care, kindness, and community.

 👉 Do you have a favorite recipe from the cookbook?
-Share it!
+Share it below!
 Or better yet, share a photo if you’ve made it recently.
 We’d love to see which dishes still bring people together today.

 June 5, 2025